Looking Up Data in Excel 2010 with HLOOKUP and VLOOKUP

-The HLOOKUP function searches horizontally (left to right) the topmost row of a table until it locates a value that matches or exceeds the one that you’re looking up.
-The VLOOKUP function searches vertically (top to bottom) the leftmost column of a table until the program locates a value that matches or exceeds the one you are looking up.
+The HLOOKUP function searches horizontally (left to right) the topmost row of a Lookup table until it locates a value that matches or nearly matches the one that you’re looking up.
+The VLOOKUP function searches vertically (top to bottom) the leftmost column of a Lookup table until it locates a value that matches or nearly matches the one you’re looking up.

 When using the VLOOKUP and HLOOKUP functions, the text or numeric entries in the Lookup column or row (that is, the leftmost column of a vertical Lookup table or the top row of a horizontal Lookup table) must be unique.
 These entries must also be arranged or sorted in ascending order; that is, alphabetical order for text entries, and lowest-to-highest order for numeric entries.

 The VLOOKUP function follows the nearly identical syntax:

 In both functions, the lookup_value argument is the value that you want to look up in the table, and table_array is the cell range or name of the table that contains both the value to look up and the related value to return.
 The row_index_num argument in the HLOOKUP function is the number of the row whose value you want to return; the col_index_num argument in the VLOOKUP function is the number of the column whose value you want to return.

 The optional range_lookup argument in both the VLOOKUP and the HLOOKUP functions is the logical TRUE or FALSE that specifies whether you want Excel to find an exact or approximate match for the lookup_value in the table_array.
 When you specify TRUE or omit the range_lookup argument, Excel finds an approximate match.
 When you specify FALSE as the range_lookup argument, Excel finds only exact matches.